Transfer Equivalency Petition

 Before initiating the process

 - Talk to your major advisor to see if they would be willing to substitute or waive a major requirement instead of going the TEP route.
-GE courses such as physics or math will also need to go through the Intensive Science Plan.
+Courses such as physics or chemistry may also need to go through the Intensive Science Plan.

 - Work with an ESSC advisor to check for articulation on TES (for private, out of state, or international schools) or Assist.org (for California public schools) to make sure your courses aren't articulated with SJSU.